 Besides, how can you not love the Three Caballeros?
 And after the ride is over, we amble towards the Plaza De Los Amigos.
 We flip through pinatas and hand-woven baskets in this gorgeous brightly-lit open-air market.

 See anything you like?
 My wallet is about to feel very apologetic.

 Frozen Ever After

-Now, unfortunately, Frozen Ever After hasn’t opened yet, so I can’t take you there with me today.
-But it is supposed to keep some of the elements of the former ride Maelstrom, which terrifically captures both the turbulent history of the vikings and the indescribable beauty of Norway.
-I’m very excited for this ride (as a fiendish Frozen-fan myself) so I have absolutely no doubt that it will quickly become one of your favourite rides in Epcot.
+Frozen Ever After keeps some of the elements of the former ride Maelstrom, which terrifically captures both the turbulent history of the Vikings and the indescribable beauty of Norway.
+I’m very excited for this ride (as a fiendish Frozen-fan myself) so I have absolutely no doubt that it will quickly become one of your favorite rides in Epcot.

 Take a Cheesy Picture in Front of Temple of Heaven

 Why not?
-There will be less tourists here anyway (hopefully).
+There will be fewer tourists here anyway (hopefully).

 Dragon Legends Acrobats

 Do you remember playing Double Dutch as a child?
 I remember trying and subsequently, failing miserably.
 Let me tell you, it is a lot harder than it looks.